modip-org/spec/format_spec.md

 ##### `caption` (optional)

 An optional string which can be displayed as a caption for the current Media Item.
-Any form of rich text such as HTML CANNOT be used. `caption` CANNOT be present when `rel` is set to `icon`.
+Formatted Text CANNOT be used. `caption` CANNOT be present when `rel` is set to `icon`.

 ##### `sha256` (optional)